tilt-dev/tilt-extensions/kubefwd/README.md

 v1alpha1.extension(name='kubefwd:config', repo_name='default', repo_path='kubefwd')
 ```

-When Tilt starts up for the first time,
-it will prompt up your native OS GUI for your sudo password.
+When Tilt starts up for the first time, it will prompt up your native OS GUI for
-Only `kubefwd` and its operator will get the `sudo` privileges.
+your sudo password.
+Only `kubefwd` and its operator will get the `sudo`
+privileges.

+The `kubefwd` operator will watch Tilt to see what namespaces you're deploying
+to, then configure `kubefwd` for that namespace.

 ## Future Work